soaravant/DigitRecognizer/training/deployment_package/README.md

-# Numberly - Handwritten Digit Recognition Web App
+# Numberly - AI-Powered Number Recognition Web App

 A modern web application that uses machine learning to recognize handwritten digits in real-time.
 Draw numbers on a 200x200px canvas and watch AI predict them instantly using TensorFlow.js with 10 different model architectures for comparison.